willyum00/willyum00.github.io/_pages/about.md

   - /about.html
 ---

-As of Fall 2024, I am a first year Masters student in the [Electrical and Computer Engineering Department](https://www.ece.ucsd.edu/) at [UCSD](https://ucsd.edu), with a focus in [Intelligent Systems, Robotics & Control.](https://www.ece.ucsd.edu/faculty-research/ece-research-areas/intelligent-systems-robotics-control-impacted)
+I am a first year Masters student in the Electrical and Computer Engineering Department at UCSD, with a focus in [Intelligent Systems, Robotics & Control.](https://www.ece.ucsd.edu/faculty-research/ece-research-areas/intelligent-systems-robotics-control-impacted)

 Previously, I was a research assistant at Visual Intelligence Studio under Dr. Yang Cai.
 My research  focused on HCI and computer vision for medical training.
-I am also interested in computer vision methods for **contextual computing** and **interactive robotics** for **accessibility**.
-More broadly, I am interested in **computer vision applications** in different fields, which can range from medical imaging to sustainability and conservation.
+There, I developed a skillset in prototyping and working with novel technology.
+I am also interested in computer vision methods for **contextual computing** and **interactive robotics.**

-Outside of research, I do street art, photography, powerlifting, and boxing.
+Outside of research, I do street art, theater, and powerlifting.

-Ask me about: {Neurotechnology, Art History, Spongebob Trivia}
+Ask me about: {Neurotechnology, [What music I'm listening to](https://open.spotify.com/album/19bQiwEKhXUBJWY6oV3KZk?si=oqcgMjZzSRezizRWMxjlgQ), Spongebob Trivia}

 Current movie recommendation: {Cemetery Man (Dellamorte Dellamore)}